nestharus/mcp-to-skills/docs/to_integrate/command-reference.md

 Always run uv commands from the environment you are currently in (WSL or Windows).

-The uv run ... workflow ensures your commands will work in both environments without changes.
+The uv run [ELIDED] workflow ensures your commands will work in both environments without changes.

 Do not delete either .venv directory.